FAQ

 The Variable Rate Pool contains a single type of asset without an expiration date.

-There is one Variable Rate Pool and many Fixed Rate Pools for each asset allowed in the protocol.
+The protocol has one Variable Rate Pool and many Fixed Rate Pools for each asset.

 What is an "exaVoucher"?